lightbend/fdp-sample-applications/kstream/README.md

 Both the applications can be run locally without deploying in any cluster.
 The application suite has an embedded Kafka server that can be used to spin up local instances of the applications.
 Here are the steps that need to be followed:

+> Each of the applications `example-dsl` and `example-proc` contains README files that has more details on how to run them locally as single instance application and in distributed mode.
+Please refer to those documentation for more details.

 ### Download the ClarkNet Data Files Locally

 Download the ClarkNet data files locally, uncompress them and make them available in a folder.